ern0/256byte-flagquiz/README.md

 The score is displayed in two ways.
 In both cases, the initial state is stored and the program changes it as the game goes.
-Thus the program can only run once.
+Thus the quiz can only run once.

 ### No random order